 Creating and using watermarks in Photoshop

-There are a number of ways in which you can create a watermark in Photoshop.
+There are a number of ways in which you can create a watermark in Photoshop (you can use watermark software too).
 I’ll show you three different ways, and then you can decide what works best for you.

 How to create a watermark with the Text Tool